Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function: Numerical results

-The upper panels of Figure~\ref{Example3_Fig1} show the exact solution~to the relative volume~$v$ that has been derived by Correia, Le~Floch and Thanh in~\cite[Sec.~5]{LipschitzFlux2001}.
+Deterministic initial values are chosen as~$\u(0,x)=(1,0)^\T$ for ${x<0}$ and~${\u(0,x) =(3,0)^\T}$ for ${x>0}$, respectively.
+As in the previous subsections, we consider the wavelet system~$\mathbb{W}\big[\VPhaar_{\cos}\big]$, which is generated by the discrete cosine transform, and we denote the gPC modes of the relative volume by~$\widehat{v}^{(J)}$, where the level~$J$ determines the cardinality~$\big\vert\widehat{v}^{(J)} \big\vert = 2^{J+1}$.
+The upper panels of Figure~\ref{Example3_Fig1} show the exact solution~of the relative volume~$v^{\textup{(ref)}}(t,x,\xi)$ that has been derived by Correia, Le~Floch and Thanh in~\cite[Sec.~5]{LipschitzFlux2001}.
 A rarefaction wave is connected by an intermediate state (purble) to a shock (transparent).
 More precisely, there is an intermediate constant state in the rarefaction wave, which results from a discontinuity in the characteristic speeds.
-This constant state is highlighted in the right upper, panel of Figure~\ref{Example3_Fig1}.
+This constant state is highlighted in the right, upper panel of Figure~\ref{Example3_Fig1}.

-The lower, left panel shows the gPC modes~$\widehat{v}(1,x)$ at time~$t=1$ that are obtained by solving the intrusive system stated in Corollary~\ref{Corollary3} with level~$J=2$.
+The lower, left panel shows the gPC modes~$\widehat{v}^{(2)}(1,x)$ at time~$t=1$ that are obtained by solving the intrusive system stated in Corollary~\ref{Corollary3} with level~$J=2$.
 The first mode~$\widehat{v}_0$, describing the mean of the random solution, is plotted with respect to the left axis.
 The details determine the variance and are stated at the right axis.
-The lower, right panel shows the realizations~$\Pi_K\big[ \widehat{v}(t,x) \big]\big(\xi(\omega) \big)$.
+The lower, right panel shows the realizations~$\Pi_K\big[ \widehat{v}^{(2)}(t,x) \big]\big(\xi(\omega) \big)$.
 In particular, a stepwise approximation of the intermediate state in the rarefaction wave is observed.

-Figure~\ref{Example3_Fig2} is devoted to a convergence analysis for increasing levels.
-Therein, a zoom in the area of the rarefaction wave reveals the regularity and the accuracy of the stochastic Galerkin formulation in comparison to the reference solution, given on the right.
-The lower panels show the corresponding absolute error between the Galerkin formulations for the cosine transform~(middle panel) with the levels~$J=2,\ldots,5$, the Haar transform~(lower panel) and the reference solution, also plotted with respect to the right colorbar in the upper, right panel of Figure~\ref{Example3_Fig1}.
+Figure~\ref{Example3_Fig2} is devoted to a convergence analysis for increasing levels~${J=2,\ldots,5}$.
+Therein, a zoom in the area of the rarefaction wave is shown that arises from the right panels of Figure~\ref{Example3_Fig1} and from a view at the~$(x,\xi)$-plain.
+It reveals the regularity and the accuracy of the stochastic Galerkin formulation in comparison to the reference solution, which is given on the right in the upper panel.
+The middle panel shows the absolute differences between the gPC approximation between the levels, which indicates the gain in accuaracy for increasing levels.
+This gain is weighted by the factor~$\sim 2^{J}$.
+Since this sequence of scaled absolute differences remains in the same magnitude, which is stated by the colorbar, the solution converges with the rate~$\nicefrac{1}{2}$.
+In particular, the simulation on the right in the middle panel states the absolute difference between the gPC approximation with level~$J=5$ and the reference solution, which is scaled by the factor~$2^5$.
+Therefore, the approximation error is for the finest level in the magnitude~$0.01\cdot 2^{-5}$, as the right colorbar shows.
+The corresponding absolute error between the Galerkin formulations and the reference solution is shown in the lower panel.